mnellemann/syslogd/doc/readme-service.md

-# Syslogd as a System Service
+# Syslogd as a system service

-## Systemd
+## For systemd

-Edit the **syslogd.service** and configure required options.
+To install as a systemd service, copy the [syslogd.service](syslogd.service) file into */etc/systemd/system/*, edit the file and configure your required options.

-To install as a systemd service, copy the **syslogd.service** file into */etc/systemd/system/* and enable the service:
+Enable and start the service:

 ```shell
 systemctl daemon-reload